rpeszek/present-higher-rank/src/P0_intro.md

 Thinking about type definitions as lambda expressions:

-PLT:  System-F
-OpSem of λ-calculus lifted to types
+System-F:  Op Semantics of λ-calculus lifted to types

-* abstraction - ∀ abstraction
+* abstraction - `∀` abstraction
-* application - Type application (reduction rule specializing ∀ to any fixed type)
+* application - Type application (reduction rule specializing `∀` to any fixed type)

 Note 1: Type application (simplarly to Haskell) is defined at value level (which is more powerful) so strictly speaking it is a little more than a lift of λ-calculus.

-Note 2: In mathematics, Λ (Happens to be upper case lambda) is sometimes used instead of ∀.
+Note 2: In mathematics, `Λ` (Happens to be the same symbol as upper case lambda) is sometimes used instead of `∀`.
 Coincidence?
+I think yes, a lucky one.

-Closed lambda expressions (combinators) at type level.
+Using closed lambda expressions (combinators) at type level creates higher rank expressions.